C-Guadagnino/Eatinerary/docs/apis.md

 }
 ```

-## Details for specific restaurant that user skewered
+## GET the details for a specific restaurant that user skewered
 * **Method**: `GET`
 * **Path**: /mySkewered/spotID/